Robot control for simultaneous impact tasks via Quadratic Programming-based reference spreading

 where negative $\gamma_i$ denotes compenetration of the contacting surfaces, $c$ is a geometry dependent parameter, and

 denotes the velocity-dependent contact stiffness, with stiffness and damping parameters $k_\text{env}$ and $d_\text{env}$ respectively.

-For this flexible model, switching from the ante-impact to the intermediate phase occurs as soon as the first contact is closed (i.e. $\exists i \ (\gamma_i \leq 0)$), while the post-impact phase is entered as soon as sustained contact is made at both contact points (i.e. $\forall i \ (\gamma_i \leq 0 \land \left|\dot{\gamma}_i\right| \leq \epsilon)$) with threshold $\epsilon$.
+For this flexible model, switching from the ante-impact to the intermediate mode occurs as soon as the first contact is closed (i.e. $\exists i \ (\gamma_i \leq 0)$), while the post-impact mode is entered as soon as sustained contact is made at both contact points (i.e. $\forall i \ (\gamma_i \leq 0 \land \left|\dot{\gamma}_i\right| \leq \epsilon)$) with threshold $\epsilon$.
 In real-life robotic applications, switching will occur based on impact detection, for example through jump-aware filtering \cite{Rijnen2018a}, as is used in the experimental validation of reference spreading in \cite{Rijnen2020}.

 Using the flexible model, simulations have been performed with the same control strategies as for the rigid robot model.
 For the reference spreading with intermediate mode control approach, the Cartesian velocities and contact forces are depicted in Figure \ref{fig:velocities_flex}.
-The effects of including joint flexibility and compliant contacts in this model can clearly be observed, as large vibrations occur after the first impact, combined with several impulsive contact force peaks.
-However, during the intermediate mode, full contact is established, and the control performance after the impact remains almost identical to that observed in Figure \ref{fig:velocities_rigid}.
+The effects of including joint flexibility and compliant contacts in this model can clearly be observed, as large vibrations in the velocity occur after the first impact, combined with several impulsive contact force peaks.
+This reinforces why, during the intermediate mode, which is active until full and sustained contact is established, we chose not to rely on velocity measurements of the system.
+As a result of the intermediate mode, sustained contact is in the end obtained, after which the post-impact mode is entered, where the control performance remains almost identical to that observed in Figure \ref{fig:velocities_rigid}.

-Comparing the commanded torques for the three aforementioned control approaches against the nominal torque, depicted in Figure \ref{fig:torque_flex}, another benefit of the reference spreading with intermediate mode approach becomes apparent.
-Since the intermediate phase QP from Section \ref{sec:int_mode} does not utilize any velocity information of the system, the vibrations resulting from the impact do not translate to the desired torque, as opposed to the other two control approaches.
+Comparing the commanded torques for the three aforementioned control approaches against the nominal torque, depicted in Figure \ref{fig:torque_flex}, the beneficial effects of not utilizing any velocity information in the intermediate mode of the proposed control approach become apparent, since the vibrations resulting from the impact do not translate to $\bm \tau^*$, as opposed to the other two control approaches.
 Application of the reference spreading with intermediate mode controller hence leads to a predictable and reliable reference torque used to complete the contact, before continuing to the post-impact QP where the corresponding reference is again followed.